How to Add Gradient Effect to Text

 Frequently Asked Questions

-How do you create a TextStyle object with a gradient effect?
+How do you create a TextStyle object with a gradient effect in IronWord?

-Using IronWord, create a TextStyle object and populate the GradientEffect property with a Gradient object.
-Then, add new text with the style by assigning the TextStyle object to the TextEffect property.
+In IronWord, create a TextStyle object and populate the GradientEffect property with a Gradient object.
+Assign this TextStyle to the TextEffect property to apply it to your text.

 What are the key properties of the Gradient class in IronWord?

-The key properties of the Gradient class include StopPoints, LinearShadeScaled, and LinearShadeAngle.
-StopPoints define the gradient stops, LinearShadeScaled indicates whether the linear shade is scaled, and LinearShadeAngle sets the angle of the linear shade.
+The Gradient class in IronWord includes key properties such as StopPoints, which define gradient stops, LinearShadeScaled, which indicates if the linear shade is scaled, and LinearShadeAngle, which sets the angle of the linear shade.

 Chaknith Bin